Zenón de Somodevilla, 1st Marquess of Ensenada: Biography

 His administration is notable in Spanish history for the vigor of his policy of internal reform.
-He drew up reports on the finances and general condition of the country for the new king on his accession, and again after peace was made with Britain at Aix-la-Chapelle on October 18, 1748.
+He drew up reports on the finances and general condition of the country for the new king on his accession, and again after peace was made with Great Britain at Aix-la-Chapelle on October 18, 1748.
 Under his direction the rule of the Bourbon kings became more centralized, public works were undertaken, shipping was encouraged, trade was fostered and numbers of young Spaniards were sent abroad for education.
 Ensenada was a regalist, who sought to increase the power of the crown and bring the Catholic Church more under its control.
 He initiated reforms that "were intended to redefine the clergy as a professional class of spiritual specialists with fewer judicial and administrative responsibilities and less independence than in Hapsburg times."
 From 1749 onwards Ensenada encouraged one of the most important census and statistical investigations in the Europe of his time, known as Catastro of Ensenada, as a first step of a broader reform on taxes.
 Ensenada joined with Jorge Juan and Antonio de Ulloa in harsh criticism of the functioning of the Spanish Empire in Spanish America, targeting corruption and inefficiency.
 Juan and Ulloa's secret report was a devastating indictment of the American-born Spanish elites (criollos) and the incompetence of colonial rule.
 This report was to influence crown policy in what became known as the Bourbon Reforms.

-Ensenada was a strong supporter of a French alliance and of a policy hostile to Britain.
-Sir Benjamin Keene, the British minister, supported the Spanish court in opposing Ensenada, and succeeded in preventing him from adding the foreign office to the others which he held.
+Ensenada was a strong supporter of an alliance with France in opposition to Britain.
+British ambassador Sir Benjamin Keene supported the Spanish court in opposing Ensenada, and succeeded in preventing him from adding the foreign office to the others which he held.
 Ensenada would probably have fallen sooner but for the support he received from the Portuguese queen, Barbara.
 In 1754 he offended her by opposing an exchange of Spanish and Portuguese colonial possessions in America which she favored.
-Following a scandal at court resulting from a conspiracy between anglophile José de Carvajal and the British ambassador to Spain, he was arrested by the king's order on July 20, 1754, and was sacked as prime minister upon Carvajal's death (see Enlightenment Spain).
+Following a scandal at court resulting from a conspiracy between José de Carvajal y Lancáster and Keene, Ensenada was arrested by the king's order on July 20, 1754, and was sacked as prime minister upon Carvajal's death (see Enlightenment Spain).
 He was sent into mild confinement at Granada; he was afterwards allowed to relocate to Puerto de Santa Maria.